I am someone who is passionate about Software Development. That’s who I am.

 I can remember a project in middle school which included doing vocabulary homework online.
 Because I was so fascinated with programming, I decided to create a bot called VocabBot.
 It was programmed to do my vocabulary homework for me.
 It uses a way of machine learning to learn from each question and is all self-correcting.
 I was successful in automating it and making a computer intelligent.

-I learned from a friend that I could take college courses while still in high school.
+Through these experiences, I learned from a friend that I could take college courses while still in high school.
 The best part, my high school would pay for me to take these classes.
+All of this collectively inspired and was the driving force behind the creation of the Early IT Program.

 I wanted to take advantage of this opportunity because if I could get a head start in college, I was even closer to starting my career.
 I understood the value of this at a young age.